 If the Judge rules in the landlord's favor, the Judge may issue a Writ of Eviction (a court order) requiring tenant(s) to leave the property.
 If they don't, the Sheriff’s Department may remove them and their belongings from the premises.
 The Sheriff’s Department will post a 48 hour Notice to Vacate before moving a tenant from the property.
 If the court determines that the tenant has wrongfully overstayed, the landlord may be awarded twice the amount of rent, prorated on a daily basis, for each day they unlawfully occupied the premises.

-The Wisconsin Department of Agriculture, Trade, and Consumer Protection publishes the Wisconsin Way: A Landlord/Tenant Handbook for more information.
+The Wisconsin Department of Agriculture, Trade, and Consumer Protection publishes A Landlord/Tenant Guide for more information and resources.

 Small Claims Evictions are heard most Monday Mornings by the sitting Civil Judges.
 Please note when filing for a Small Claims Eviction, the following is required: